modir/using-laminas-framework-book/version2/docs/uploads.md

 will consist of two web pages: the image upload page allowing to upload an image (figure 10.2); and the gallery page containing the list of uploaded images (figure 10.3).

-T> You can see the working *Image Gallery* example in the *Form Demo* sample application T> bundled with this book.
+> You can see the working *Image Gallery* example in the *Form Demo* sample application
+> bundled with this book.

 {width=80%}
 ![Figure 10.2.
 Image Upload Page](images/uploads/upload_image_form.png)